emnify/product-docs/docs/how-tos/data-allowances.md

 ---
-description: How to set up data allowances via the emnify Portal
+description: How to change the assigned data allowance via the emnify Portal
 slug: /how-tos/data-allowances
 ---

-# Assign data allowances
+# Change the assigned data allowance

-emnify has data allowances, which lets you to manage different data plans from a single account.
-These data allowances and plans are managed within [coverage policies](/portal/device-policies#coverage-policies).
+Data allowances are managed within [coverage policies](/portal/device-policies#coverage-policies).

-With the **Pro Package**, you can manage as many coverage policies and data plans as you need.
+With the **Pro Package**, you can manage as many data plans as you need.
-Those on a **Plus Package** can manage up to 4 data plans.
+Those with a **Plus Package** can manage up to 4 data plans.

-Once data plans have been enabled on your emnify account, make sure your coverage policies have been adjusted correctly to take advantage of these allowances.
+Once a data plan has been configured on your emnify account, make sure your coverage policies have been adjusted correctly to take advantage of data allowances.

 ## View your coverage policies